ananya-pr/Alzheimer-Early-Detection/README.md

 # Alzheimer-Early-Detection
 This repository contains my files for my research project focusing on detecting Alzheimer's disease early using optical coherence tomography images.
+Alzheimer's disease is truly insidious because there's no "cure," which means detecting the disease early can seriously improve patient outcomes.
+Using OCT scans for three linked conditions to Alzheimer's, I developed my own anomaly detection pipeline to flag Alzheimer's early.